Skip to main content

 The calendar provides an overview of resource usage within the organization for project managers, work item managers and Admin users.

-A resources AdaptiveWork calendar is accessed via the resources Properties card.
+A resource's AdaptiveWork calendar is accessed via their Properties card.

 1. Navigate to the People module and select a user in the grid .